 A success timeline featuring the most significant achievements of Michael Strahan.

-Michael Strahan is a retired American professional football player and current television personality.
-He spent his entire 15-year NFL career as a defensive end for the New York Giants, where he established himself as a premier pass rusher.
-Strahan holds the NFL record for most sacks in a single season.
-He capped off his career with a Super Bowl XLII victory over the New England Patriots in 2007 and was inducted into the Pro Football Hall of Fame in 2014.
-Following his football career, he transitioned to television, becoming a prominent host and journalist.
+Michael Strahan is a prominent American television personality and former professional football player.
+He spent his entire 15-year NFL career as a defensive end for the New York Giants.
+Renowned for his pass-rushing skills, Strahan holds the NFL record for single-season sacks.
+He capped off his career with a Super Bowl XLII victory in 2007 against the New England Patriots.
+His achievements on the field led to his induction into the Pro Football Hall of Fame in 2014.
+After retiring from football, he transitioned into a successful career as a television host and journalist.

 In 1992, Michael Strahan was named First-team All-Southwestern Athletic Conference (SWAC) and the SWAC's Player of the Year for the second consecutive season.

-In 1997, Michael Strahan had a breakout season with the New York Giants, recording 14 sacks and earning his first Pro Bowl selection and First-team All-Pro honors.
+In 1997, Michael Strahan had a breakout season, recording 14 sacks, and was voted into his first Pro Bowl and named First-team All-Pro by the Associated Press.

 In week 8 of the 1999 season, Michael Strahan returned an interception 44 yards for a game-winning overtime touchdown in a 23–17 win over the Philadelphia Eagles.